ARcare Aging Well Outreach Network

 One challenge was securing patient buy-in.
 Patients were a little skeptical of the services at first, but once they learned about the different services and the opportunity for a longer appointment with their provider, they were on board.

-Since appointments are longer, providers might not see as many patients during the day.
+Since appointments are longer and more in-depth, providers might not see as many patients during the day.
 Remind them that a longer appointment allows them to treat the whole patient, not just one specific illness.

 Contact InformationCarrie Fortune, Director of Grants Management

 Chronic disease management

 Wellness, health promotion, and disease prevention

 February 23, 2018

 Date updated or reviewed

 March 17, 2020